kryptokrona/kryptokrona-kotlin-sdk/website/src/routes/docs/libraries/+page.md

 This is the library to use if you want to communicate to a Kryptokrona Wallet API, if so the user whishes to do so.

+## kryptokrona-huginapi

+This is the library to use if you want to communicate to a Hugin API to retrive Hugin related data.

 ## playground

 This is not a published library, this is only for demonstrating the usage of the SDK.
 As the name suggest, just play around with it and see what it possible!